GSA recognizes president-elect Biden, clearing way for formal transition

 The move came as Murphy faced growing accusations of partisanship for refusing to acknowledge the electoral college win.

 Earlier, more than 160 business leaders had asked Murphy to immediately acknowledge Biden as president-elect and begin the transition to a new administration.
-“Withholding resources and vital information from an incoming administration puts the public and economic health and security of America at risk,” the business letters said in an open letter to Murphy.
+“Withholding resources and vital information from an incoming administration puts the public and economic health and security of America at risk,” the business letters said in an open letter.

 Separately, more than 100 Republican former national security officials — including former Homeland Security Director Tom Ridge, former CIA Director Michael Hayden and former Director of National Intelligence John Negroponte — said in a statement that Trump’s refusal to concede and allow for an orderly transition “constitutes a serious threat” to America’s democratic process.
 The officials signing the letter worked under four Republican presidents, including Trump.